btcpayserver/blog/blog/_posts/btcpay-server-1-3-0.md

 ## Topup feature expansion

-Our Topup invoice feature, released in [1.2.0](https://blog.btcpayserver.org/btcpay-server-1-2-0/#top-up-invoices-%F0%9F%A7%BE) is now available in our POS app!
+Our Topup invoice feature, released in [1.2.0](https://blog.btcpayserver.org/btcpay-server-1-2-0/#top-up-invoices-%F0%9F%A7%BE) is now available in our POS and crowdfunding app!

+Leveraging on LNURL once again, we're able to add

 Starting 1.3.0, Topup invoices can be configured through the `Custom` price in the cart item settings.
 When set up by the merchant, this enables the customer to select the price paid for that specific item with no minimum imposed by the merchant.